 The name of the program will be listed along with the course titles, amount of credit and grades received.

 8. What about summer or winter break study abroad - do I still pay tuition?

 The home school tuition policy does not apply to summer or winter break study programs offered through program providers since financial aid is not portable for summer or winter study.
 Students will pay the program fee directly to the program provider.
 If students elect to study on a Saint Anselm College faculty-led short-term program the student will pay Saint Anselm College the set program fee, including tuition.

 9. How many semesters can I study abroad?

 Students may spend a maximum of two semesters abroad (which includes summer or winter break study abroad in addition to or in place of a semester study abroad).
-Students are allowed to study abroad during their junior year only.
+Students are allowed to study abroad during the spring semester of their sophomore year or junior year.
 Applications by students wishing to study abroad during the fall semester of their senior year will be reviewed on a case-by-case basis.

 10. How does Saint Anselm College choose and approve study abroad programs?

 There are hundreds of programs, the quality of each is not the same.
 The approved programs list is regularly reviewed, evaluated and revised in order to insure that Saint Anselm College is approving only those programs that offer both high academic rigor and student support services.
-The Study Abroad Office requires that returning students complete an extensive program evaluation as part of the review and evaluation of programs.
+The Office of International Programs requires that returning students complete an extensive program evaluation as part of the review and evaluation of programs.